tidypress

 }

-Place files in docs/public/.
+Place files in site/public/.

 Search is powered by Pagefind and generated during tidypress build.